Back to the blog

 • Which sacrifices withstand computer scrutiny

-• The psychological vs. objective value of gambits
+• The psychological vs. material value of the gambits

 • Practical applications for human players

-• The future of sacrificial play at all levels
+• The shape of things to come in sacrificial play at any level

 Are Gambits Still Relevant in the AI Era?
 A Deep Dive into Modern Chess Sacrifices